Product Tutorials

 STEP 2: Use a Base Coat

 Apply the base coat after prepping the nails.
-The basecoat acts as a primer and prepares your nails for the gel.
+The base coat acts as a primer and prepares your nails for the gel.

 STEP 3: Painting the nails with gel